-New York City
+1. New York City

-Ko Phangan, Thailand
+5. Ko Phangan, Thailand

 What better way to ring in the New Year than to be the first person to do it?
 This spot in the Pacific is officially the first place in the world to see the New Year.
 It’s like going into the future!
-Tourism here has picked up in recent years as the locals have tried to capitalize on that interesting fact but the island remains mostly an untouched backwater.
+Tourism here has picked up in recent years as the locals have tried to capitalize on that interesting fact but the island remains mostly an untouched getaway.
 There’s not much to do here and accommodation isn’t by any means luxurious but what better way to spend the new year than on an island in the South Pacific?
 Be sure to plan this well in advance as few flights go here and limited accommodation makes its difficult to find spots.

 Check out my travel guide to Tokyo for more information on what to do, see, and ways to save money.

 The city that parties every night throughout the year certainly knows how to throw a New Year’s Eve bash to remember.
 There are so many clubs, hotels, bars, and casinos to choose from in Las Vegas, Nevada, that it’s almost impossible to not celebrate in style.
 Outdoors, “The Strip” is closed to traffic so everyone can watch the grand fireworks displays high above the city’s neon lights.
-If you can wade through the crowds, make your way downtown to the Fremont Street Experience and join the massive block party, complete with confetti, a massive wine toast, concerts by big-name rockers, and a five-block-long illuminated canopy 90 feet overhead, on which state-of-the-art sound and light shows are shown.
+If you want to wade through the crowds, make your way downtown to Fremont Street and join the massive block party, complete with confetti, a massive wine toast, concerts by big-name rockers, and a five-block-long illuminated canopy 90 feet overhead, on which state-of-the-art sound and light shows are shown.

 Check out my travel guide to Las Vegas for more information on enjoying life in Sin City without spending a sinful amount of money.

-San Juan Del Sur
+9. San Juan Del Sur

-Anywhere your friends are
+BONUS: 11.
+Anywhere your friends are!